 Through the Looking Glass?
-No. Alice Takes on Software PatentsAdded by Hawley Troxell in Articles & Publications, Business Law on June 23, 2014
+No. Alice Takes on Software PatentsAdded by Hawley Troxell in Articles & Blogs, Business Law on June 23, 2014

 On June 19, 2014, the United States Supreme Court handed down its much anticipated Alice Corp. v.
 CLS Bank opinion dealing with software patents.
 The Court affirmed the Federal Circuit’s fractured per curium CLS Bank v.
 Alice Corp opinion and focused on the notion of abstract ideas.
 The immediate takeaway from Alice?
 Reaffirming mostly established principles, the Court unanimously held that software is still patentable, but only within carefully drawn parameters: simply identifying an abstract idea and implementing it with a computer does not result in patent-eligible claims.